 • open knowledge: ensuring easy access to the knowledge generated by the project, both to the end products and to the process of their development;

-• open space: creating platforms where different stakeholders (e.g., local government representatives, researchers, activists and heritage professionals) can meet on an equal footing, learn from each other and establish networks.
+• open space: creating platforms where different stakeholders (e.g.lopcal actors, local administration officials, financial partners, researchers, policy makers) can meet on an equal footing, learn from each other and establish networks.

 To reach its goal OpenHeritage produces a detailed overview and evaluation of current adaptive reuse policies in Europe, focuses on understanding good practices in 16 different sites (Observatory Cases), and tests novel approaches/practices in six Cooperative Heritage Labs dispersed over Europe.
 At the end of the project it delivers a supporting toolbox promoting the uptake of the inclusive models.

 The target audience of the project include:

 • Local actors: residents, civic organisations, entrepreneurs